 To compare the domain segmentation performance quantitatively, we used the adjusted Rand Index (ARI) to measure the similarity between the inferred domains and the expert annotations across all twelve sections (Fig 2a).
 SpaceFlow shows a 0.427 median ARI score, the second-highest across the six methods, slightly lower than the BayesSpace, which has 0.438 median ARI.
 MERINGUE shows the lowest median ARI score (0.232), followed by Seurat (0.300) and then Giotto (0.332), and stLearn (0.369).
 Interestingly, the DGI method without the spatial regularization used in SpaceFlow shows a significant decrease in ARI, with a 0.332 median score, indicating that spatial regularization does effectively improve the domain segmentation of DGI.

 Next, we performed a more detailed analysis on section 151671 (Fig. 2b-f).
 We first computed the domain segmentation for each method and visualized the output compared to the expert annotation (Fig. 2b).
 It is seen that all methods fail to capture the subtle structure of Layer 4 (L4), suggesting that this ST data does not have the necessary spatial resolution to capture the L4 structure.
 Both SpaceFlow and BayesSpace can capture all the remaining structures (L3, L5, L6, and WM) observed in the annotation.
-Moreover, BayesSpace identified the outer ring of the WM as a new structure, whereas SpaceFlow found a new structure at the top right part of Layer 3 (labeled as domain 3 in orange).
-This new structure is consistent with the domains from Giotto, stLearn, and MERINGUE. stLearn also identified L5, L6, and WM that are consistent with the annotation but with noisy boundaries between domains.
+Moreover, BayesSpace identified the outer ring of the WM as an additional structure, whereas SpaceFlow found a different structure at the top right part of Layer 3 (labeled as domain 3 in orange).
+The structure found in SpaceFlow is consistent with the domains from Giotto, stLearn, and MERINGUE. stLearn also identified L5, L6, and WM that are consistent with the annotation but with noisy boundaries between domains.
 Giotto and MERINGUE identified the L6 and WM domain but are unable to identify the boundary of L5 along with the same noisy boundary issues.
 Seurat showed an overall disordered domain structure and can barely capture the white matter (WM) structures.
 The DGI method (Fig. 2b), like SpaceFlow but without spatial regularization, showed a layered structure with inconsistent boundary shape and non-contiguous domains, reinforcing the importance of spatial regularization.
+Similar results can also be observed in samples 151507 and 151673 (Supplementary Fig. 1a, c).

 We next compared the low-dimensional embeddings from Seurat, stLearn, DGI, and SpaceFlow (the segmentation methods Giotto, MERINGUE, and BayesSpace do not produce embeddings), applying UMAP to the embeddings to produce a two-dimensional visualization of all spots colored by the layer annotation.
 We observe that SpaceFlow embeddings produce embeddings that clearly separate the spots by layer when compared to stLearn, DGI, and Seurat (Fig. 2c).
 As the separation between low-dimensional embeddings of the regions provides an upper limit on the ability of segmentation to separate the regions, this shows that the incorporation of spatial regularization produces more distinct embeddings between different layers and thereby a greater ability to distinguish them in downstream analysis.